jbosstm/narayana/experimental/arjuna-objectstore-distributed-experimental/README.md

 ## Overview

-This module provides an Distributed implementation of Narayana's `SlotStore` ObjectStore.
-It enables distributed, in-memory transaction log storage across a cluster of Infinispan nodes, offering an alternative to traditional file-based ObjectStores.
+This module provides a distributed implementation of Narayana's `SlotStore` ObjectStore backed by Infinispan distributed caches.
+It enables in-memory transaction log storage across a cluster of nodes, offering an alternative to traditional file-based ObjectStores for clustered environments.

-### Key Features

-- **Distributed Storage**: Transaction logs stored in Infinispan distributed or replicated caches
-- **Cluster-Aware**: Multiple Narayana instances can share transaction state across a cluster
-- **In-Memory Performance**: Faster than disk-based stores for high-throughput scenarios
-- **Configurable Consistency**: Support for different Infinispan cache modes (LOCAL, REPL_SYNC, DIST_SYNC)
-- **Optional Persistence**: Can be configured with Infinispan cache stores for durability

-### Architecture

-The implementation consists of:

-- **`InfinispanSlots`**: Main `BackingSlots` implementation using Infinispan cache
-- **`InfinispanStoreEnvironmentBean`**: Configuration bean for Infinispan settings
-- **`InfinispanSlotKeyGenerator`**: Interface for generating unique cache entry keys
+Transaction logs are stored in Infinispan distributed or replicated caches, allowing multiple Narayana instances to share transaction state across a cluster.
+The implementation supports different Infinispan cache modes (LOCAL, REPL_SYNC, DIST_SYNC) for configurable consistency guarantees and can be configured with Infinispan cache stores for optional persistence.

+The implementation consists of three main components. `InfinispanSlots` provides the main `BackingSlots` implementation using an Infinispan cache as the backing store. `InfinispanStoreEnvironmentBean` supplies configuration settings for the Infinispan store including cache references and JNDI names. `InfinispanSlotKeyGenerator` defines an interface for generating unique cache entry keys for slot entries.

 The store integrates with Narayana's standard `SlotStoreAdaptor` and requires no changes to transaction management code.

 ## Requirements

-- Java 11 or later
-- Maven 3.6+
-- Narayana 7.0.0 or later
-- Infinispan 16.2.2 or later
+This experimental feature requires Java 11 or later, Maven 3.6 or higher, Narayana 7.0.0 or later, and Infinispan 16.2.2 or later.

 ## Installation